 An extraordinary Georgian mansion house enriched with historic architecture and cutting edge technology, 20 Cavendish Square is a central London venue with a complete proposition for all occasions.
 Having played home to England's Prime Minister, Lord Asquith and other dignitaries over the centuries, this venue has the reputation, heritage, and elegance of a truly impressive British establishment offering a wide range of spaces for a variety of special events.
 With its period decor, wood panelling, ornate plasterwork, glittering chandeliers and a prominent location, this is a magnificent setting for gala dinners, cocktail receptions and fashion events that require a landmark venue.

 20 Cavendish Square is an extraordinary eighteenth century venue offering cutting edge event facilities in a prestigious location.
 A remarkable blend of historic and contemporary architecture, this fashionable 18th century venue was built in 1729 and is now Grade II listed.
 The venue was one of the earliest buildings in the square with eminent residents including England's Prime Minister, Lord Asquith as well as Lord Montford and Lord Barrington.
 It is now home to the Royal College of Nursing, a professional organisation that has been supporting nurses since 1926.
-20 Cavendish Square offers a wide range of spaces for a variety of special events.
+The 20 Cavendish Square event spaces cover a wide range of preferences in terms of style and are suitable for hosting a variety of memorable events.

 The proposition for high calibre events at 20 Cavendish Square is complete with incredible hospitality by Wilson Vale, flexibility of event spaces, quintessentially Georgian architecture combined with cutting edge technology and a prominent central London location – minutes from Oxford Circus tube station.
 With a total of 13 different rooms for events, this landmark venue is the right choice for a vast range of corporate events and private celebrations.
 This is not all.
 Guests to any event at 20 Cavendish Square will also discover striking historic features like the painted main staircase, created in 1730 by Sir James Thornhill - the painter of the Dome in St. Paul's Cathedral.
 Over the centuries, this central London venue and its locality has built a reputation for hosting world-class exclusive events.